adamringeisen/LotterySimulator/README.md

 ![Initial screen of application showing logo and options](https://i.imgur.com/qrR3RfX.png)
 ## Description

 Simulate playing (losing) the lottery!
-Here the U.S. multi state lottery game Mega Millions is simulated.
+Here the U.S. multi state lottery games Mega Millions and Power Ball simulated.
 You choose how many tickets you want to play (quick-picks, basically) and then how many games you want to play.
 Then, it plays all the games and tells you how much money you (probably) wasted playing the lottery.

 ![Picture of an example lottery simulation](https://i.imgur.com/lD0UnOB.png)